What is Economic Profit?

 1. Helps weigh all opportunities

-Economic profit is an excellent way to weigh several opportunities that come a business’ way and select the best and the most profitable option.
+Economic profit is an excellent way to weigh various opportunities that a business has, and select the best and the most profitable option.
 It helps assess each and every opportunity in order to make an informed decision.

 2. Measures success

 Economic profit, along with accounting profit, is an excellent way to measure a company’s success.
 If all potential opportunities were carefully assessed and an informed decision was made, economic profit is an excellent way of showing how the company is doing better than it would’ve had it gone forward with any other option.